 Do Pensions Just Stop When You Die?

 In breaking down what happens to your pension when you die, one more concern arises, which is: Will my pension stop when I die?
 This is also a general question, but a focus-deserving one.
 The answer is not always.
-This is because we have already discussed that.
+This is because the beneficiary or eligible family member are entitled to the surviving pension plan.
+Most of the government organizations offer this type of pension benefits.
+However, in the case of private employements, the retirement saving account or provident funds are the source of income in the retirement.
+These funds are also transferred to the beneficiary or eligible spouse after the death of the pension owner.

 Pension is a retirement income scheme that ensures a safe livelihood in the years of life when you are not working.
 So, your pension is always yours, even after death.
 If you added a beneficiary, then the pension accounts are generally transferred to the person who is the nominee.
 In these ways, the pension account does not go through the probate process.